Download This Bill in Microsoft Word format

 SECTION 1.
 Article 13, Chapter 5, Title 56 of the 1976 Code is amended by adding:

 "Section 56-5-1885.
-(A) A vehicle may not be driven in the farthest left lane of a controlled access highway of three or more lanes except when overtaking and passing another vehicle.
+(A) A vehicle may not be driven in the farthest left-hand lane of a controlled access highway except when overtaking and passing another vehicle.

 (B) Subsection (A) of this section does not apply: